Metal Detecting Shows & Movies You Can Stream

 National Treasure (2004)

-A modern classic puzzle-box treasure hunt with history, clues, and big reveals.
+A modern classic puzzle-box treasure hunt filled with history, hidden codes, and massive reveals.
+It highlights the deep connection between historical preservation, archival research, and physical exploration.

 Into the Blue (2005)